ZiadAliKhalifa/RepoLocator/README.md

 # RepoLocator

-### An app made with :heart: by a potential brick!

 ### `Search through GitHub`

 Just type in the name of the public repository and <br> the app searches on its own